pmean/build-website/text/05/SplusVersion7.md

 a big blob of ink that is difficult to interpret.

-S-plus has new out-of-memory algorithms for linear, logistics, and Poisson  regression.
+S-plus has new out-of-memory algorithms for linear, logistics, and Poisson<U+FFFD> regression.
 You can apply arbitrary S-plus functions to data blocks using the bd.by.group() function.

 Dr. Smith ended with a case study using US 2000 Census data.
 To read the